TheNickOfTime/handbrake-web/docs/about-volume-mapping.md

 For example, if your _server_ creates a job for a file at `/video/my-video.mov`, the _worker(s)_ also needs to be able to see a file at `/video/my-video.mov` in order to process it.
 Similarly, if a _worker_ writes a file to `/video/my-transcoded-video.mkv`, the _server_ expects to be able to see that file at `/video/my-transcoded-video.mkv`.

-If your server or worker are not on the same machine as your video files (on a NAS, for example), you can use SMB/NFS or another network protocol to make them accessible to the container's host machine, and pass the directory of that network mount into the server/worker container.
+If your server or worker are not on the same machine as your video files (on a NAS, for example), you can use SMB/NFS or another network protocol to make them accessible to the container's host machine, and map the directory of that network mount into the server/worker container.

 It is recommended that you map an externally accessible (SMB, NFS, SFTP, WebDav, etc) directory to inside each container, so you can easily access/modify the files mapped to `/video`.